 Spring 2022 High School Courses by Subject Area

 Spring 2022 Middle School Courses by Subject Area

 Effectiveness of Online Learning

 Research supports that online learning is, on average, as effective if not more so than traditional classroom instruction.
 However, researchers are also quick to point out that it is not the medium (face-to-face vs. online) that matters as much as other factors like time on task, additional learning time, quality of instruction, etc. Just like in face-to-face settings, not all online experiences are high quality or even average.
 Those advising students interested in online learning should spend time looking at the performance data available on a provider prior to making enrollment decisions.

 Michigan Virtual Learning Research Institute is required to submit an annual report examining the effectiveness of online learning delivery models in preparing pupils to be college-and career-ready.
 The report highlights enrollment totals, completion rates, and the overall impact on students.

-About 8% of all K-12 students in the state—121,900 students—took virtual courses in 2019-20.
-These students generated over 672,000 virtual course enrollments and were present in two-thirds of Michigan public school districts.
+About 29% of all K-12 students in the state—over 418,500 students—took virtual courses in 2020-21.
+These students generated over 3.6 million virtual course enrollments (an increase of 442% from 2019-20) and were present in 79% of Michigan public school districts.
 Schools with part-time virtual learners were responsible for the majority of virtual enrollments.
-Over 80% of virtual enrollments came from high school students, and the most highly enrolled in virtual courses were those required for high school graduation.
-Sixty-eight percent of the virtual enrollments were from students who were in poverty.
-The overall pass rate for virtual courses (56%) was up one percentage point from the past three years; however, there remains considerable variation in student success.
+About 40% of virtual enrollments came from high school students, and the most highly enrolled in virtual courses were those required for high school graduation.
+Sixty-six percent of the virtual enrollments were from students who were in poverty.
+The overall pass rate for virtual courses (74%) was up 18 percentage points from the prior year.

 For more information about this report, including more key findings, please visit the Research Trends section of this resource.